 - Avoid close contact with sick people.
 Onset of symptoms can take up to three days after you’ve been exposed to the virus.

 - If you become sick, stay home and avoid contact with others until you’ve been symptom-free for twenty-four hours.
 A mild, lingering cough may occur and, as long as there are no other flu symptoms, this shouldn’t prevent proceeding with your normal activities.

-Progression of campus actions should the disease continue to spread: The campus will institute other procedures to limit the spread of disease such as:
+Progression of campus actions if the disease continues to spread: The campus will institute other procedures to limit the spread of disease such as:

-- Social distancing procedures which may include restricting face to face meetings in favor of alternate communication means, restrictions on public gatherings, increase in use of remote delivery of instruction and telecommuting, and any other procedures that reduce exposure.
+- Social distancing procedures which may include restricting face to face meetings in favor of alternate communication means, restrictions on public gatherings, an increase in remote delivery of instruction and telecommuting, and any other procedures that reduce exposure.

-- Finally, I may become necessary to suspend campus operations to critical support functions until the threat has passed.
+- Finally, it may become necessary to suspend campus operations to critical support functions until the threat has passed.